abakan-zz/pypstats/README.rst

   2012-01	1041
   Total	  10664

 This information can also be plotted and saved in a **.csv** file as follows::

   $ pyps monthly -o monthly.csv -p monthly.png ProDy_stats.pkl
   Loading statistics from 'ProDy_stats.pkl'.
   Monthly statistics are written in 'monthly.csv'.
   Monthly downloads plot is saved as 'monthly.png'.

-See an example plot here: http://www.csb.pitt.edu/ProDy/reports/pypi_statistics.html

 Release stats